-- Develop, recommend and oversee compliance with corporate governance policies - Develop and recommend to the Board criteria for the selection of individuals to be considered as candidates for election to the Board - Identify and recommend individuals qualified to become Board members to the full Board for consideration, including evaluating all potential candidates, whether initially recommended by management, other Board members or shareholders - Endeavor to ensure that the Board and its committees are composed of directors that reflect a diversity of experience, gender, race, ethnicity and age - Review and make recommendations to the Board regarding the structure, leadership and operations of the Board and Board committees - Make recommendations to the Board regarding Board committee memberships - Oversee an annual review of the Board's performance - Periodically review and make recommendations to the Board regarding director compensation
+GOVERNANCE AND Responsibilities NOMINATING COMMITTEE Develop, recommend and oversee compliance with corporate Committee Members: governance policies E. Stanley O'Neal (Chair) Develop and recommend to the Board criteria for the selection of • Carol S. Eicher individuals to be considered as candidates for election to the Board Frederick A. Henderson Identify and recommend individuals gualified to become Board members to the full Board for consideration, including evaluating Meetings in 2020: all potential candidates, whether initially recommended by 5 management, other Board members or shareholders Endeavor to ensure that the Board and its committees are Independence: composed of directors that reflect a diversity of experience, gender, All Committee members race, ethnicity and age are independent.
+Review and make recommendations to the Board regarding the structure, leadership and operations of the Board and Board committees Charter last revised: Make recommendations to the Board regarding Board committee • July 9, 2020 memberships Oversee an annual review of the Board's performance • Periodically review and make recommendations to the Board regarding director compensation